yzh119/segtree-transformer-v0/README.md

 # segtree-transformer-v0
+*Please see our new work [BP-Transformer](https://arxiv.org/abs/1911.04070), which extends this work.
+This repo is being deprecated.*

 This repo contains code and configs of [SegTree Transformer: Iterative Refinement of Hierarchical Features](https://rlgm.github.io/papers/67.pdf) (ICLR-RLGM 2019).

 Transformer model can be viewed as a Graph Attention Network over complete graphs.
 Instead of complete graph, SegTree Transformer incorporates a latent Segment Tree structure with bottom-up and top-down edges, the time/space complexity per layer is O(d * n log n), where d refers to the hidden size and n refers to the sequence length.